-Attendance at all lectures will expected, but will not be counted towards grades.
-Attendance at all recitations will be required and closely monitored, and will be counted towards grades.
-Students are responsible for knowing the material presented at lectures and recitations, even in the case of students' absence when the material was presented.
+• Attendance at all lectures is expected and monitored, but will not be counted towards grades.
+Attendance at all recitations is required and monitored, and is counted towards grades.

+• Students are responsible for knowing the material presented at lectures and recitations, even in the case of students' absence when the material was presented.

-Manual Regrading Policy:
+Regrade Policy:

-Manual regrading requests will be evaluated on a case-by-case basis, if students' final code is submitted to the Gradescope or MATLAB Grader autograder before the submission deadline.
+• Manual regrading requests will be evaluated on a case-by-case basis, if students' final code is submitted to the Gradescope or MATLAB Grader autograder before the submission deadline and the request is made with two weeks of the deadline.
 Students will be asked to provide a detailed description of how the code works as well as a discussion of why the code has failed to pass the autograders' test.